-- Lie on your back with your knees bent, feet flat on the floor, and arms at your sides. - Place a folded hand towel under your head as needed to keep your neck in a neutral position. - While keeping your shoulders and feet in place, raise your hips.
-Try to create a straight line from your shoulders to your knees. - Lower back down to the starting position. - Perform 8-12 repetitions.
+- Lie on your back with your knees bent, feet flat on the floor, and arms at your sides. - Place a folded hand towel under your head as needed to keep your neck in a neutral position. - Raise your hips up off the floor.
+Try to create a straight line from your shoulders to your knees. - Lower back down to the starting position.